 Skip to main content

-Your compose tasks can be triggered by several different mechanisms, triggers are configured in your manifest file for each task.
-Each task can have multiple trigger types, thus you configure tasks with an array of triggers.
-Below is an overview of all the supported trigger types.
+Your compose tasks can be triggered by several different mechanisms.
+Triggers are configured in your manifest file for each task.
+Each task can have multiple triggers (one of each type), so triggers are configured as an array.
+Below is an overview of all the supported trigger types: cron, http, and onchain_event.

 Local Task Execution

-For locally testing tasks you can use the callTask CLI method, this can be done locally regardless of what types of triggers you have configured.
+For locally testing tasks you can use the callTask CLI command.
+This works regardless of what trigger types a task has configured (and even for tasks with no triggers at all).

 Trigger Task locally with CLI